-In order to gain insights into the topic, this research uses a case study of the Youth Music Culture Guangdong festival (YMCG).
-It is an international classical music festival established in China since 2017 and founded by world-leading cellist Yo-Yo Ma who received 18 Grammy Awards.
-The reason for choosing a classical music festival is because the career development issue has been highlighted by Beeching (2005) that many emerging classical musicians may only see success as being a soloist and touring with orchestra or a world-famous recording artist.
+In order to gain insights into the topic, this research uses a case study on the YMCG.
+This is an international classical music festival established in China in 2017, and founded by world-leading cellist Yo-Yo Ma, who received 18 Grammy Awards.
+The reason for choosing a classical music festival is that the potential for career development has been highlighted by Beeching (2005), stating that many emerging classical musicians may only see success as a soloist touring with orchestras or a world-famous recording artist.
 However, this pathway is not possible for everyone.
 Therefore, this research seeks to investigate whether festivals can decline young classical musicians’ stereotype of their professional development.
-Meanwhile, the YMCG distinct from most of music festivals, due to it offers music education programmes to young musicians, which connect to our concern of career development in music education aspect.
-The YMCG involves orchestra and chamber music performances and training, Silkroad workshops (improvisation study), seminar discussions and even one-to-one talk section with Yo-Yo Ma.
-Considering the diverse programming, this case study may lead to multi-layers career implications for young musicians.
-Due to its innovation programme concepts and the influence in the music sector, the YMCG reached the top of the list of ‘2017 China Top Ten Music News’ (YMCG, n.d.).
-Although the YMCG just has been established recently, its potential, impacts and media attention show that it can be a valuable case study.
-Further details of the case study will be demonstrated in the chapter of methodology.
+In addition, the YMCG is distinct from most music festivals due to the fact that it offers musical education programmes to young musicians, which connects with our theme of career development.
+The YMCG offers orchestra and chamber music performances and training, Silkroad workshops (improvisation study), seminar discussions and even a one-to-one talk section with Yo-Yo Ma himself.
+Considering the diverse programming, this case study may lead to multi-layered career implications for young musicians.
+Due to its innovation concepts and its influence in the music sector, the YMCG reached the top of the list in 2017’s China Top Ten Music News (YMCG, n.d.).
+Although the YMCG has only been established recently, its potential impact and media attention show that it can be a valuable case study.
+Further details of the case study will be demonstrated in the chapter on methodology.

 This research intends to undertake a qualitative approach to explore the following questions: